urbit/urbit/CONTRIBUTING.md

     The last arm in a core is not followed by an empty comment, because it is visually closed by the `--` that closes the core.
 The empty comment is also sometimes omitted in data structure definitions.

+## The kernel and pills

+urbit bootstraps itself using a binary blob called `urbit.pill`, which we do indeed keep in version control.
+This creates some special requirements.
+If you are not changing anything in the kernel (everything under `urb/zod/arvo/`) then you can skim this section (please at least skim it, though).
+If you are working there, then this section is critically important!

+The procedure for creating `urbit.pill` is often called "soliding".
+It is somewhat similar to `|reset`, but instead of replacing your running kernel, it writes the compiled kernel to a file.
+The command to solid is, on a fakezod:

+    .urbit/pill +solid

+When the compilation finishes, your `urbit.pill` will be found in the `[pier]/.urb/put/` directory.
+Copy it into `urb/` and add it to your commit.

+The requirement here is that every commit that changes the kernel must come with an `urbit.pill` built from the same code in `urb/zod/arvo/` for that commit.
+This is so that checking out an arbitrary revision and starting up a fakezod actually works as expected.
+However you do this is fine, but I like to do it as part of my committing process - just before `git commit`, I fire up a new fakezod.
+This will use the previous `urbit.pill`, but the kernel code in `%clay` will be copied from `urb/zod/arvo/`, so `+solid` will compile it.
+Then I copy `urbit.pill` into `urb/` and make my commit.

+If you rebase or interactive rebase your commits, be sure to preserve this property on all the commits you end up with.
+If multiple people were collaborating on your branch, you may end up with conflicts in `urbit.pill` and have to merge the branch into itself to resolve them.
+Just do the same procedure to create a new, merged pill before committing the merge.
+Otherwise, just make sure to use the correct `urbit.pill` for each commit.

 ## What to work on